ddeno/trick-plugin/README.md

 Trick plugin
 ============

-Trick simulation build and execution support for Jenkins
+Trick simulation build and execution support for Jenkins.

 Master Branch
 =============

-The master branch of the plugin is designed as the primary release branch.
+The **master** branch of the plugin is designed as the primary release branch.
 All tagged and stable releases reside here.

 Dev Branch
 ==========

-The dev branch is the primary development branch for the Trick plugin.
-Cloning from dev in order to create your feature/topic branches is preferred.
+The **dev** branch is the primary development branch for the Trick plugin.
+Cloning from dev in order to create your feature/topic branche is the ***preferred*** method.

 Contributing to the Plugin
 ==========================